Stevens-johnson syndrome L51.1

 This section has been translated automatically.

-The SJS is generally regarded as a serious illness that requires intensive medical care.
-In this respect, a transfer to a surgical intensive care unit is recommended to guarantee continuous monitoring of vital parameters.
+SJS is generally considered a serious illness that requires intensive medical care.
+In this respect, transfer to a surgical intensive care unit is recommended in order to guarantee continuous monitoring of vital parameters.

 Internal therapy